tmatth11/product-feedback-form/README.md

 This repository contains the code for a front-end product feedback form.
 The form is built using React + Vite and is styled using Bootstrap.
 It is responsive and can be used on both desktop and mobile devices.

-To run the project, clone the repository and run the following commands:
+To run the project, clone the repository and run the following command:

 ```bash
 npm run dev